commercionetwork/commercionetwork/docs/app_developers/commercioapi-surcharge.md

 **TOTAL = 2.45 CCC**

-For other cases of platform costs based on membership, see [Platfrom Costs for each message CCC section](https://docs.commercio.network/app_developers/commercioapi-introduction.html#platform-costs) .
+For other cases of platform costs based on membership, see [Platfrom Costs for each message section](https://docs.commercio.network/app_developers/commercioapi-introduction.html#platform-costs) .